maleykovichdim/message_processor/README.md

 	     main.cpp                     execution and main tests
 		 manager                      manager of the module
 		 core_message_processor       data parsing, class for multithreading
-		 speed_synchronisation        Class is created to solving problem with receiving rate i.e. module should not process more than X requests in Y seconds. file_handler                 final sorted storage with unique elements for messages and saving storage block by block into file (w/o transaction support) (Why "block by block"? - for large files.
+		 speed_synchronization        Class is created to solving problem with receiving rate i.e. module should not process more than X requests in Y seconds. file_handler                 final sorted storage with unique elements for messages and saving storage block by block into file (w/o transaction support) (Why "block by block"? - for large files.
-									  I decided not use mapping technologies and simple file rewritting.)
+									  I decided not use mapping technologies and simple file rewriting.)

 		/input                  folder for input files

-	## testing:
+	#  testing:
 		data set is described above.
 		data types: unsigned long, char, double, char main test conditions: